-Energy Performance Certificates (EPCs) are a mandatory requirement in the Member States when constructing, selling, or renting a building.
+EPCs are a mandatory requirement in the Member States when constructing, selling, or renting a building.
 This report identifies the methodologies currently used for the issuance of EPCs on a European level, explores the technological and market conditions where D^2EPC will be realized, as well as investigates the challenges of current EPC schemes.
 The main objective of the EPC is to be employed as a transparent information tool for building owners, occupiers, and real estate stakeholders who want a detailed energy performance of their property and recommendations for energy upgrade of building improvements.
-Given that, EPCs could act as a decision-making criterion on energy efficiency property improvements, by providing recommendations for the cost-effective or cost-optimal upgrading of the energy performance.
+Given that, EPCs could act as a decision-making criterion on energy efficiency property improvements by providing recommendations for the cost-effective or cost-optimal upgrading of the energy performance.
 Building owners, occupiers, and mostly real estate stakeholders are among the most important information sources regarding energy performance in the EU's building stock.
-Despite substantial gaps in the existing European EPCs procedures, the D^2EPC project ambitiously aims to set the grounds for the next generation of dynamic EPCs for buildings by including novel indicators.
-Under the project vision, the proposed indicators will render dynamic EPCs a realistic, accurate, and comprehensive tool that can lead the transformation of the European building stock into zero-energy buildings and stimulate energy efficient behavioral change of the building occupants.
+Despite substantial gaps in the existing European EPCs procedures, the D^2EPC project ambitiously aims to set the grounds for the next generation of dynamic Energy Performance Certificates (EPCs) for buildings by including novel indicators.
+Under the project vision, the proposed indicators will render dynamic EPCs a realistic, accurate, and comprehensive tool that can transform the European building stock into zero-energy buildings and stimulate an energy-efficient behavioural change in the building occupants.

-The methodology followed in this report consists of field research committed as a set of statements with questions relevant to challenging matters of (i) EPCs issuing, quality and control, (ii) EPCs calculation software and tools, (iii) EPCs indicators, and (iv) Qualified experts competence and skills, and desk research committed as a set of statements with questions relevant to challenging matters of EPCs.
+The methodology followed in this report consists of field research committed as a set of statements with questions relevant to challenging matters of (i) EPCs issuing, quality, and control, (ii) EPCs calculation software and tools, (iii) EPCs indicators, and (iv) Qualified experts competence and skills, and desk research committed as a set of statements with questions relevant to challenging matters of EPCs.
 Concerning the field research, the extraction and circulation of a questionnaire to a list of stakeholders took place.
-The investigation concluded in the following questions aiming at stakeholders' knowledge:
+The investigation concluded with the following questions aiming at stakeholders' knowledge: